 My first teacher, my first center

 In the back of the books, it talked about different study programs, including the Teacher Training Program.
-I remember thinking how more than anything I would love to do that and become a Dharma teacher and dedicate my life to practicing and teaching Dharma.
-Then, one day I called the number in the book to find a center near me.
+I remember thinking about how more than anything I would love to do that and become a Dharma teacher and dedicate my life to practicing and teaching Dharma.
+Then, one day in 1996 I called the number in the book to find a center near me.
 They gave me a number of the center in Santa Barbara, which I then called.
 I spoke with Gen Norden, a nun who was there at the time, and I was flooded with a feeling of having found home.
 I called back a little while later, and Gen Norden was gone, but the new nun, Gen Lekma said that Saturday they were starting Foundation Program on the book Joyful Path of Good Fortune (the one I was dancing around with before…).
 I then went to the first class and Gen Lekma explained how whether we are happy or not has nothing to do with our external conditions and depends entirely upon whether our mind is peaceful.
 Our mind will be peaceful if it is mixed with virtue and unpeaceful if it is mixed with delusions.
 The path to happiness, therefore, is to mix our mind with virtue.
 The Lamrim, the subject of Joyful Path, is the synthesis of all virtue, so by mixing our mind completely with the lamrim we will construct within ourselves a permanent state of happiness.
 By the end of the teaching, all I could do was look at her and say “thank you.”

 For the next couple of years, I attended regularly Gen Lekma’s classes, first in Santa Barbara and then later when she opened up a center in Los Angeles.
 I still consider Santa Barbara my home center, and my Sangha friends from that time are almost all still around.
 A truly amazing group!
-A specific shout out to Maitrie, Nicole, Charlie, Chris, Tom and of course Dave!
+A specific shout out to Maitrie, Nicole, Charlie, Chris, Tom, and of course Dave!
 Lekma placed me firmly on the path and taught me my most important Dharma lesson – how to enjoy the spiritual journey.